Centres and Institutes

 The objectives of the Ross Parsons Centre are to undertake promote and support innovative and important scholarship, including teaching, research, consultancy and advocacy in all areas of commercial, corporate and taxation law.

-Visit Ross Parsons Centre website
+Visit the Ross Parsons Centre website

 Sydney Centre for International Law